Spain in the Eurovision Song Contest 2019

+Spain was represented at the Eurovision Song Contest 2019 with the song "La venda", written by Adrià Salas and performed by Miki.
+The Spanish participating broadcaster, Radiotelevisión Española (RTVE), selected its entry through the tenth series of the reality television music competition Operación Triunfo.
+Ten artists and songs ultimately qualified to compete in the Eurovision selection show of the competition where a public televote exclusively selected "La venda" performed by Miki as the winner, receiving 34% of the votes.

 As a member of the "Big Five", Spain automatically qualified to compete in the final of the Eurovision Song Contest.
-Performing in position 26, Spain placed twenty-second out of the 26 participating countries with 54 points.
+Performing as the closing performance of the show in position 26, Spain placed twenty-second out of the 26 participating countries with 54 points.